deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt5-fifth-year.md

 "Man, get off me!"

-The knot untangled enough for Baseball to squeeze out from under it and roll over the back of the couch, and they collapsed back inwards as the guys found new comfortable spots to fill the void.
+The knot untangled enough for BASEBALL to squeeze out from under it and roll over the back of the couch, and they collapsed back inwards as the guys found new comfortable spots to fill the void.